gsouf/check-requirement/README.md

 check-requirement
 =================

-php helper to create a "checkRequirement" page for php application.
+Sometimes you need to transfert your website from one server to another.
+Or maybe you use to have a production version of your site and often you transfert this version from production to a new dev environnement.
+Then you need to check if new server meets the requirements.
+That what this micro app is made for !

 It works with both Browser and CLI display.
+But be aware of CLI mays output differents things due to the system user rights and configurations that are not the same for webserver and local user.

 Screenshots